UttamKr19/UttamKr19/README.md

     - HTML, CSS, JS, Bootstrap
     - ReactJs
   - I’m currently learning Big Data and Data Engineering.
-- 👀 I’m interested in working as a Software developer on projects where I could use my logical thinking and work experience.
+- 👀 I’m interested in working as a on projects where I could use my logical thinking and work experience.
 - 💞️ I’m looking to learn DSA, Spring Boot and collaborate with others.
 - 📫 Contacts:
     - uttam.kr.work@gmail.com